Sagnik02/Mathify-Blog/README.md

 # Mathify-Blog
-This is a blog page for Mathify
+This is a blog page for Mathify where one can read and post blogs